Learning to Better Search with Language Models via Guided Reinforced Self-Training: Methods

 \subsection{Motivation}

-\citet{gandhi2024stream} show that training a language model using noisy, suboptimal search trajectories leads to better generalization compared to clean, optimal solutions.
-That said, optimal solutions can still offer valuable guidance during generation.
-If the SoS model has the ability to continue the search from arbitrary incomplete trajectories, we can leverage this to generate high-quality trajectories.
-By providing the model with partial optimal solutions alongside the prompts as hints, we can guide it to continue the search within a reduced search space, increasing the probability of finding a solution.
+SoS demonstrates that a language model trained on noisy, suboptimal search traces generalizes better than one trained only on clean, optimal solutions \citep{gandhi2024stream}.
+However, optimal solutions still offer valuable guidance during search.
+By providing the model with partial optimal solutions as hints, we can steer the model toward a reduced and more manageable search space, enabling more efficient exploration and significantly increasing the likelihood of success under a given token budget.
+Although optimal solutions are available only during training, the resulting trajectories provide high-quality supervision for fine-tuning.

+This approach is closely aligned with the principle of jump-start reinforcement learning (JSRL) \citep{uchendu2023jump}, which introduces a two-policy framework comprising a guide policy and an exploration policy.
+The guide policy, informed by prior knowledge or demonstrations, initiates the search process by steering the model toward promising regions of the solution space.
+The exploration policy then takes over and continues the search to reach the optimal solution, which significantly reduces the cost of exploration.

-To examine whether the SoS model possesses this ability, we conduct an experiment on Countdown.
-For each problem with an optimal solution of $N$ operations, we define the partial optimal path as the trajectory generated by applying the first $n$ operations in the search tree.
-We then append this path to the initial prompt.
-Finally, we generate search trajectories using the SoS model from these modified prompts and evaluate correctness. \Cref{tab:analysis} shows the ratio of successful trajectories with varying the length of partial optimal solutions for 200,000 training problems.
-The model successfully discovers solutions starting from these paths, despite not having encountered them during training.
-Moreover, increasing their length greatly improves the correctness of the resulting trajectories.
-This encourages us to use these high-quality, self-generated data for supervised fine-tuning, distilling the knowledge of optimal solutions into the model.
+To investigate whether SoS can also benefit from this approach, we conduct a preliminary experiment.
+Given the optimal solution $S = (s_1, \ldots, s_T)$, we define a partial solution $(s_1, \ldots, s_t)$ consisting of the first $t$ reasoning steps.
+We utilize this partial solution as an initial prompt to condition the model in generating a response. \Cref{tab:analysis} shows the accuracy of search traces initialized from partial solutions of different lengths, evaluated over 10K training examples.
+The model successfully continues the search and discovers solutions when starting from partial solutions, even though it has not encountered these specific partial solutions during training.
+Moreover, increasing the amount of guidance by providing longer partial solutions greatly improves the accuracy of the resulting traces.
+This motivates us to leverage such high-quality, self-generated traces for fine-tuning, enabling the model to effectively internalize the successful search strategies.